vmware-tanzu-labs/tanzu-validated-solutions/src/deployment-guides/tko-on-vsphere.md

 * Apply the new AKODeploymentConfig:  Label the workload cluster to match the `AKODeploymentConfig.spec.clusterSelector.matchLabels` element in the AKODeploymentConfig file.
   Once the labels are applied on the workload cluster, Tanzu Kubernetes Grid management cluster will deploy AKO pod on the target workload cluster which has the configuration defined in the new AKODeploymentConfig.

-The format of the AKODeploymentConfig yaml file is as follows.
+The format of the AKODeploymentConfig YAML file is as follows.

 <!-- /* cSpell:disable */ -->
 ```yaml